Pretty-Good-Freedom-Tech/brainstorm/README.md

 ## What do I need?

 - A Linux server (e.g., Ubuntu 22.04 LTS).
 (You can run it locally for testing but we presume you're using a hosted server.)
 This has been tested using an AWS EC2 t2.large instance.
+It's not yet tested in different environments and may not work.
+Coming soon: I'll probably containerize this to enable running in different environments.
 - A domain name (e.g., `relay.myCoolDomain.com`) which you will point to your hosted server.

 ## Installation